 The Booster Scholarship seeks to help bridge the gap between college financial aid packages and the cost of attendance, enabling high-achieving SEA students to attend their best-fit college or university.
 Scholarship winners are chosen by a selection committee and demonstrate strong intellectual curiosity, leadership, and tenacity.
 Through the Booster Scholarship, SEA aims to offset some of the expenses students incur while at school that often go unnoticed, such as textbooks, technology, dorm supplies, transportation, and food.
 With the support of this up to four-year scholarship, students have the freedom to more fully engage in the educational and social experience, empowering them to achieve their goals and impact their communities.

-Yareli is a member of Squash Haven and will attend Amherst College in the fall.
+Yareli is a member of Squash Haven and attends Amherst College.
 Yareli joined the New Haven program while in high school and, in addition to her commitment to her squash program, has been involved in various art, mental health, and education focused extracurriculars.
 A member of the National Honor society, Yareli has served as Fellow in New Haven’s Arts & Ideas Festival, volunteered at New Haven Public Schools’ summer school, participated in Yale University’s Women’s Leadership Program, and works as a program assistant at ARTE Inc, a local youth enrichment program.
 The first in her family to go to college, Yareli is interested in studying psychology at Amherst, conducting research, and joining the college’s Latinx club, with the ultimate goal of becoming a therapist.
 “As the oldest in my family, I am really proud that I have not only worked hard to achieve things for myself, but to set a great example for my younger brother,” Yareli shares.
 “At Amherst, I want my education to be about more than just the classroom.
 I want it to be socially and culturally enriched by the connections I develop with peers and professors through a variety of organizations, from club sports to art clubs to cultural affinity groups.”

 Gicel is a member of San Diego’s Access Youth Academy and attends the University of California, Davis, where she studies mechanical engineering.
 Gicel joined Access Youth Academy in eighth grade.
 She was an honor roll student throughout high school, volunteered with The Hunger Project and Palmer Way Elementary, participated in Model UN, a mentorship program with MANA de San Diego, and the Robotics Team.
 She grew up in a Latino, single parent household.
 “My family has always instilled in me the importance of education,” she shares.
 “I am proud of being the first in my family to go to college and setting a precedent for my siblings to follow me in my footsteps.”
 While at UC Davis, Gicel hopes to join the Model UN and Robotics Club and study in a different country.